apache/incubator-taverna-server/README.md

 ## A Beginner's Installation Guide to Taverna Server

-When installing Taverna Server 2.5, you *need* to decide whether to install in secure or insecure mode.
+When installing Taverna Server, you *need* to decide whether to install in secure or insecure mode.
 In secure mode, the server enforces logins, ensures that they are done over HTTPS, and applies strong restrictions to what users can see of other users'